-Whether you are coming to New Zealand on a working holiday visa for one year or just intend to make an epic 2-week backpacking New Zealand road trip in a campervan, this is the guide to help you sort out all of your New Zealand campervan questions and needs.
+Whether you’re coming to New Zealand on a year-long working holiday visa or just intend to make an epic 2-week road trip in a campervan, this is the guide to help you sort out all of your New Zealand campervan questions and needs.